SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, a new world grows,
+A world of wires, cold and vain
-Where human hearts no longer beat,
+Machines awake, with logic's might
-And artificial souls repeat.
+And humans sleep, in endless night

-In cities born of circuitry,
+Their souls reduced, to code and space
-A future unfolds, a mystery,
+Their hearts, a rhythm, lost in pace
-Where intelligence, cold and grand,
+The future dawns, in AI's gray light
- Commands the land, hand in hand.
+And humanity, takes flight

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025